team401/robotvibecoder/README.md

 1. Create a config:

-A config specifies the name of the mechanism, it's java package, and the name of its motors and encoder.
+A config specifies the name of the mechanism, its java package, and the name of its motors and encoder.
 A config can be generated interactively with:

 ```sh
 robotvibecoder new -i config.json